litomito/devops24/examinations/02/README.md

 You should get a pager displaying all available configuration values.
 How does it differ from when you run the same command in your usual home directory?

+In the Ansible directory, it shows configuration values from your local `ansible.cfg` (like `inventory = hosts`), while in your home directory, it shows only global or default Ansible settings.